GEAR LISt and

 health and safety

+Correct, comfortable clothing is essential for multi day trips.
+It will enhance your memorable cycle journey.
 We strongly recommend, but you are not limited to, the following items with an emphasis on padded cycle shorts.
-There are several online suppliers of cycle shorts such as Ground Effect, and Torpedo7.
+There are several online and retail outlets that offer cycle shorts such as The Warehouse, K-Mart, Ground Effect, and Torpedo7.
 Your local cycle shop should have a good selection.
-Tell the sales assistant about your journey and they’ll sort you out.
-Correct, comfortable clothing is essential for multi day trips.
-It will enhance your memorable cycle journey.
 The Mackenzie Country is an alpine environment.
-The weather may be cool or hot, and changeable.
-You must be prepared for weather changes.

 Suggested Gear List